Destinations Italy Milan & Lakes

 Arena di Verona · 35 min from Desenzano

-The 1st-century Roman amphitheatre hosts a summer opera season (June–September) in its original tiered seating — 15,000 capacity, perfect acoustics, the stage built afresh each year.
+The 1st-century Roman amphitheatre hosts a summer opera season (June–September) in its original tiered seating, with a festival capacity of roughly 13,000 to 15,000 and the stage built afresh each year.
 The easiest opera-and-lake combo in Italy.
 Train from Desenzano del Garda (35 min) or direct from Milan (1h 10).
 Wear closed shoes for the stone steps; bring a cushion.

 €25–250Summer only35 min from Desenzano